la-mendicino/Survival-Analysis-of-Primary-Biliary-Cholangitis-Patients-/Survival-Analysis-of-PBC-Patients.md

 result in any significant nonlinear associations with the time to event outcome.

 ## 4.)
-Create a figure that you feel adequately displays results of the analysis
+Visualization of Survival Curves and Diagnostic Characteristics

 Compare survival curves of the models: